Curvature-induced pseudogauge fields from time-dependent geometries in graphene: Introduction

 \section{Introduction}

-The realization of a Dirac-like dispersion relation in graphene~\cite{Novoselov2005,*Geim2007} has made possible an interdisciplinary bridge between condensed matter, high-energy physics, and gravity.
-In particular, in curved space the study of the Hawking effect~\cite{IORIO2012334,*PhysRevD.90.025006}, BTZ black holes~\cite{CVETIC20122617}, and even wormholes~\cite{GONZALEZ2010426}, among others, has been made possible through corrugations in graphene.
-A striking example is provided through the appearance of strain-induced pseudo-magnetic fields~\cite{PhysRevLett.97.016801,*PhysRevLett.97.196804}, observed even with previously inaccessible strength in excess of 300 T~\cite{doi:10.1126/science.1191700}.
-Pseudo-gauge fields in graphene have been widely discussed~\cite{PhysRevB.76.165409,*Vozmediano_2008,*DEJUAN2010625,*PhysRevB.87.165131}, and moreover are thought relevant for fundamental quantum field theory (QFT) descriptions of high-energy phenomena.
-For example, SU(2) monopole-like gauge fields were observed from the intrinsic curvature of fullerene molecules~\cite{PhysRevLett.69.172,gonzalez1993electronic}, and furthermore Abelian and non-Abelian, with Wu-Yang ambiguity, pseudo-gauge fields differences from elastic degrees of freedom were explored in~\cite{PhysRevB.87.125419}.
-Let us also stress that pseudo-gauge fields are not limited to graphene, e.g., Weyl semimetals~\cite{PhysRevLett.115.177202}.
-For a review of pseudo-gauge fields in graphene see~\cite{VOZMEDIANO2010109}.
+The realization of a Dirac-like dispersion relation in graphene~\cite{Novoselov2005,Geim2007} has made possible an interdisciplinary bridge between condensed matter, high-energy physics, and gravity.
+In particular, in curved space the study of the Hawking effect~\cite{IORIO2012334,PhysRevD.90.025006}, BTZ black holes~\cite{CVETIC20122617}, and even wormholes~\cite{GONZALEZ2010426}, among others, has been made possible through corrugations in graphene.
+A striking example is provided through the appearance of strain-induced pseudo-magnetic fields~\cite{PhysRevLett.97.016801,*PhysRevLett.97.196804}, observed even with previously inaccessible strength in excess of 300 T~\cite{doi:10.1126/science.1191700}. pseudogauge fields in graphene have been widely discussed~\cite{PhysRevB.76.165409,*Vozmediano_2008,*DEJUAN2010625,*PhysRevB.87.165131} and moreover are thought relevant for fundamental quantum field theory (QFT) descriptions of high-energy phenomena.
+For example, SU(2) monopole like gauge fields were observed from the intrinsic curvature of fullerene molecules~\cite{PhysRevLett.69.172,gonzalez1993electronic} and, furthermore, Abelian and non-Abelian, with Wu-Yang ambiguity, pseudogauge field differences from elastic degrees of freedom were explored in~\cite{PhysRevB.87.125419}.
+Let us also stress that pseudogauge fields are not limited to graphene, e.g., Weyl semimetals~\cite{PhysRevLett.115.177202} and their pseudogauge manifestation from its torsional strain have been well studied~\cite{Soto-Garrido_2018,*PhysRevResearch.2.012043,*nano12203711}.
+For a review of pseudogauge fields in graphene see~\cite{VOZMEDIANO2010109}.